ashutoshtiwari13/Code-Sleep-Kotlin/README.md

 Please help with a :star: if you like my work :bowtie:

 # Code-Sleep-Koltin #
-A Repository of Android apps developed using Kotlin programming Language.
+A repository of Android apps developed using Kotlin programming Language.

 ## App Preview ##
 ### Alarm manager App ###